QEIIMC Campus - Stakeholder Consultations

 Contractors working on Campus may be required to hold NMHS Work Permit/s.
 The project team must contact their NMHS Representative.

-The project team must consult with NMHS regarding any works that can interfere or impact on services.
+The project team must consult with NMHS regarding any works that can interfere or impact on services such as power and water.

 NMHS Gardens and Grounds